Vashu665/project2/README.md

 # New Project
-This is created on local repo
+This is created on local repo.